spiral/docs/docs/en/filters/filter.md

 > FilterDefinition class should implement `Spiral\Filters\Model\ShouldBeValidated` if a filter object should be
 > validated.

-The validation rules can be defined using same approach as in [Validator](../security/validator.md) component.
+The validation rules can be defined using the same approach as in [Validator](../security/validator.md) component.

 ```php
 namespace App\Filter;